juliuspleunes4/AdventOfCode/README.md

 └── README.md
 ```

-Each day's solution is organized in its own directory with separate files for each part of the challenge.
+Each day's solution is organized in its own directory with:
+- `puzzle/` - Contains the puzzle description and input data
+- `part1.rs` - Solution for Part 1
+- `part2.rs` - Solution for Part 2

 ## 🚀 Getting Started